-Pilgrimage with a medieval flavour.
-Sygard Grytting treats hungry pilgrims to meat and fish from nearby forests and mountains, homemade bread and cakes, and marmalade made with berries from the garden.
+What is a pilgrimage without medieval flavours?
+Sygard Grytting treats hungry pilgrims to meat and fish from nearby forests and mountains, homemade bread and cakes, and marmalade made with berries from its very own garden.

 Visiting Sygard Grytting is like going back in time.
-Both the guest house and the family tradition date back to medieval times, and it has been run by the same family for about 700 years.
-The current owner Stig Grytting is the 16th generation at the farm.
+Both the guest house and the family traditions date back to medieval times.
+In fact, it's been run by the same family for about 700 years.
+Current owner Stig Grytting is the 16th generation at the farm.

-Stig and his wife Hilde are both engaged in farming, and they have also developed the farm’s accommodation services and offer their guests three-course dinners.
-The food is made from scratch, and the menu often features the farm’s own produce.
+Stig and his wife Hilde are both involved in the farming, the farm’s accommodation, and even have a hand in offering their guests tasty three-course dinners.
+The food is made from scratch and the menu often features the farm’s own produce.

-The lamb comes from animals that have grazed right outside the doors, unless they have been roaming around in the surrounding mountains.
-Moose and reindeer meat are sourced from forests and mountains only a short distance away, and the same goes for the fish.
+The lamb comes from livestock that has grazed right outside the door androaming around in the surrounding mountains.
+Moose and reindeer meat are sourced from forests and mountains just a short distance away and the same goes for the fish.

 Potatoes are grown on the farm.
-Jam is made with berries from the garden, and the desserts often feature fruit from the orchard.
-The bread and pastries are all homemade, and some of the bread is baked in the old kitchen’s traditional bread oven.
+Jam is made with berries from the garden, and the desserts often feature fruit from its orchard.
+The bread and pastries are all homemade and some of the bread is baked in the old kitchen’s traditional bread oven.

 Elegantly restored

 Sygard Grytting consists of around 25 houses of different sizes.
-The farmers themselves live in the stately building from the early 1700s, located in the inner courtyard.
+The farmers themselves live in the stately farmhouse from the early 1700s, located in the inner courtyard.

-The buildings have been painstakingly restored over the past 25 years, an accomplishment they have received numerous awards for.
-With close attention to tradition, some of the buildings in the inner courtyard have been renovated into a historic hotel with 12 rooms of a high standard.
+The buildings have been painstakingly restored over the past 25 years, an accomplishment for which the family has received numerous awards.
+With close attention to traditions, some of the buildings in the inner courtyard have been renovated into a historic hotel with 12 rooms of a high standard.
 Sygard Grytting also boasts an extensive wine cellar on two floors under one of the main buildings.

 The medieval loft